Does Having a Golden Visa Lower Your Tax Bill?

 And even in jurisdictions where it’s possible to avoid taxes, your personal and business affairs have to be structured correctly.
 For example, you can’t simply place your money in another no-tax country, like the Cayman Islands, then go to Portugal and claim tax exemption.

-Alternatives to A European Golden Visa
+Alternatives to a European Golden Visa

 Not necessarily.